-Last week, I covered the gay side of Mardi Gras for VICE.
-I landed in New Orleans, and after a quick change into a tuxedo, I made my way to a place called the Sigur Center to attend the Armeinius Ball.
-Armeinius is a “Krewe.”
-These organizations are sort of like frats: You’re voted in, there's lots of drama, and you watch each others’ asses.
+Last week, I landed in New Orleans, to cover the gay side of Mardi Gras.
+After a quick change into a tuxedo, made my way to a place called the Sigur Center to attend the Armeinius Ball.
+Armeinius is a “Krewe”.
+These organisations are sort of like frats: You’re voted in, there's lots of drama and you watch each others’ asses.

 Zak Krevitt is currently a senior at School of Visual Arts in New York.
 He photographs boys, girls and plants.